Pull subscriptions to CREODIAS EODATA catalogue

 }

-You can also get notifications about all products published in the catalogue, not only a subset of them.
+You can also get notifications about selected types of events associated with all products from the catalogue, not only a subset of them.
 To that end, you can either

 • leave the value of key FilterParam empty, or